Lesser weever: Effect on humans

 The sting of a weever causes acute and intense pain, which is frequently radiated to the area around the limb.
 The pain intensity reaches its peak 30 minutes after the sting, and then slowly decreases, but some pain (or other sensation, such as a tingle) may continue to affect the area for up to 24 hours.
 Very rarely, pain can be propagated to the tributary lymph nodes, i.e. those in the groin (when the sting is on the sole of the foot), or those in the armpit (if the sting is on the hands).

 Common and minor symptoms include severe pain, itching, swelling, heat, redness, numbness, tingling, nausea, vomiting, joint aches, headaches, abdominal cramps, lightheadedness, increased urination and tremors.

 Rare and severe symptoms include abnormal heart rhythms, weakness, shortness of breath, seizures, decreased blood pressure, gangrene, tissue degeneration and unconsciousness.

 The best first aid is to wash the wound, and then to immerse it in very hot water for at least an hour, to ease the pain and help destroy the protein-based venom.
-Water temperature for immersion should be 40°C (104°F) or as hot as the patient can tolerate.
+Water temperature for immersion should be 40 °C or as hot as the patient can tolerate.
 Also, reassure the patient of the relative harmlessness of the sting.